-Brazil’s membership of Mercosur (Argentina, Brazil, Paraguay, Uruguay and Venezuela) is a key part of its regional leadership.
+Brazil’s membership of Mercosur (Argentina, Brazil, Paraguay, Uruguay.
+Venezuela is suspended) is a key part of its regional leadership.
 Brazil was also a driving force in the creation of the Union of South American Nations (known as Unasur).
 Brazil is a member of Community of Latin American and Caribbean States (CELAC) – an intergovernmental regional forum that brings together the thirty-three countries of Latin America and the Caribbean for dialogue and political agreement on regional integration matters.

 Then President Rousseff and then Foreign Minister Luiz Alberto Figueiredo visited Australia in November 2014 for the G20 Leaders' Summit in Brisbane.
 In the sidelines of the G20 meetings, Foreign Ministers Bishop and Figueiredo signed a MOU on Mutual Legal Assistance in Criminal Matters.
 In December 2014, then Trade and Investment Minister, the Hon Andrew Robb AO MP, visited Rio de Janeiro to promote Brazilian investment in Australia and participate in the Council on Australia-Latin America Relations (COALAR)-supported Energy-Water-Food Nexus Seminar, which helped build linkages between Australian and Brazilian specialists in these sectors of shared concern.
 In July 2015, the Minister for Foreign Affairs, the Hon Julie Bishop MP, visited Brasilia and São Paulo and signed a MOU on Education, Research and Vocational Training.